GDQuest/blender-power-sequencer-docs/docs/cut-and-trim.md

 Keyobard shortcuts are the quickest way to activate these operations, but they also can be accessed by the [operator search pop-up menu](https://docs.blender.org/manual/en/dev/interface/controls/templates/operator_search.html).

+## Trim to the closest cuts and cut the gap

+Auto-trim a strip to the closest surrounding cuts, leave some margin and remove the newly formed gap.

+> Placeholder for the video demo

+1. Press <kbd>Shift</kbd><kbd>Alt</kbd><kbd>Action Mouse</kbd> where you want to cut on the sequencer.
+You don't need to click on a strip in particular.

+*Use this tool when you've edited some audio out and you're left with extra footage you want to remove.
+It finds the closest cuts around the time cursor, cuts and trims the strips it overlaps up to the surrounding cuts and it leaves a few frames on either side.*

 ## Toggle Mute strips